Sara-2-9/booking-salon/README.md

 - 🎉 **Storybook** for UI component development
 - 🌐 **Multi-language (i18n)** for international support
 - 🖥️ **[React Hook Form](https://react-hook-form.com)** for performant, flexible and extensible forms with easy-to-use validation
+- 📧 **[Nodemailer](https://nodemailer.com)** for sending emails, such as booking confirmations and notifications

 ## 🎨 Key Features

 - **Appointment Booking:** Allows customers to easily book appointments online.
+- **Email Notifications:** Sends an email to the salon with the client's appointment request.
 - **Interactive Calendar:** Allows selecting the date of the appointment.
 Customers can then choose whether they prefer the **morning** or **afternoon** using specific buttons before submitting the booking request.
-- **Notifications and Reminders:** Sends automatic reminders for appointments via SMS.
 - **Multi-language Support:** Allows the site to be used in different languages for a wider clientele.

 ## ⚙️ Coming Soon
+- **Notifications and Reminders:** Sends automatic reminders for appointments via SMS.
 - **Customer Management:** Manages customer profiles and their preferences.

 ## 🛠️ Setup and Installation